On this page

 If your filing is accepted but later found deficient, you may receive a request for evidence (RFE).
 The specific timing depends on your case type and circumstances.
 Generally, forms should be filed according to the sequence outlined in the official instructions for your immigration category.

-Check the official instructions to see which form or process applies to your type of update.
+Review the official I-360 instructions for your situation.
 Review the official I-360 instructions for complete guidance specific to your immigration case and circumstances.

 VisaMind provides informational guidance only and is not a government agency.
 This is not legal advice.
 Requirements can change and eligibility depends on your specific facts.
 If your case is complex or high-stakes, consult a licensed immigration attorney.